Shavvey/nvim-config/README.md

 └── plugins-setup.lua
 ```

-After the top-level directory `cole`, the config is divided into two main sections:
+After the top-level directory `main`, the config is divided into two main sections:

 - `core`: contains main keymaps, defaults, and configured colorscheme.
 - `plugins`: contains all plugins and is further subdivided into `lsp`,